How to Choose the Best Magnesium Supplement for You

 Magnesium chloride can also be applied to the skin as magnesium oil, gel, or lotion.

-There is one catch: some of the solutions available can make you itchy until you build up your magnesium level and they may leave a residue that you have to wipe off.
+There is one catch: some of the solutions available can make you itchy until you build up your magnesium level, and they may leave a residue that you have to wipe off.
 Don’t apply it right after shaving, or you’ll definitely feel an itchy burn.
-I spray it on my abdomen, arms, and legs morning and night, and gently rub it in.
-I’ve never had any residue problems.
+I sprayed it on my abdomen, arms, and legs morning and night for several years without any residue problems.

 If you do become itchy after using magnesium oil, try diluting it half and half with water.
 Build your way toward higher concentrations.